jannis-kiriasis/seo-tools/README.md

 | As a user, I want to get a list of all the links on a webpage        | 7        | PASS    |
 | As a user, I want to be able to make another scrape easily           | 8        | PASS    |
 | As a user, I want to be able to copy the results                     | 8        | PASS    |

+## Known bugs
+If an incorrect url is entered multiple times, the app sometimes stops recognising valid urls until it throws an error.
+However, this is however difficult to replicate as it doesn't always happen.

 ## Deployment